-Repayment agreements will be executed between MHRA and the head of household.
+Repayment agreements will be executed between MHRA and all adult household members.

 Monthly payments may be decreased in case of hardship with the prior notice of the family, verification of the hardship and the approval of the Property Manager.

 No transfer will be approved until the repayment is current unless the transfer is the result of the following causes: